-On Sunday evening Tiger Woods won the Masters for the fifth time and his 15th major.
-Even as remarkable as that statement is it doesn’t come close to capturing the full significance of what happened and is possibly the greatest comeback in sporting history.
+In 2019 Tiger Woods won the Masters for the fifth time and his 15th major.
+Even as remarkable as that statement is, it doesn’t come close to capturing the full significance of what happened - it's possibly the greatest comeback in sporting history.

 What was also noticeable is the sheer joy expressed by others.
 Even those who had been openly critical of Woods’ misdemeanours and how they damaged the golfing community were celebrating, for there seems a new sense of humility about Woods that only serves to make the victory all the more engaging.